in-the-beam/laravel-backup/README.md

 #### Database(s)

-Package is looking for database connections declared in configuration `MakeItApp-backup.database.connections` In `config/database.php` connections is a keys of the array `database.connections`.
+Package is looking for database connections declared in configuration `makeitapp-backup.database.connections` In `config/database.php` connections is a keys of the array `database.connections`.
 That it!